ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/add-disk.md

-# Add a new disk to the server *(recommended)*
+# Add a new disk to the server *(recommended approach)*

-When increasing the amount of disk space assigned to an eCloud VM, the simplest method is to add a new disk to the VM via MyUKFast, and then add that disk into the Volume Group and Logical Volume for the `/` partition.
+When increasing the amount of disk space assigned to an eCloud virtual machine (VM), the simplest method is to add a new disk to the VM via [MyUKFast](https://my.ukfast.co.uk), and then add that disk into the Volume Group and Logical Volume for the `/` partition.

 ```eval_rst
 .. warning::